Sailing the Italian Adriatic coast: Complete guide

 Navigation in the Venice lagoon is strictly regulated to preserve the fragile balance of this unique ecosystem and to ensure everyone's safety.
 Gondolas, traditional flat-bottomed boats and some small motorboats are generally permitted.
 Large yachts and cruise ships are not allowed to enter the historic canals.

-Boats sailing in the lagoon must be registered and comply with current safety standards.
-Speed limits are in place on the canals, particularly the Grand Canal.
-It is forbidden to create waves that could damage the foundations of buildings.
+Boats navigating the lagoon must be registered and comply with current safety standards.
+Speed is limited in the canals, especially in the Grand Canal.
+It is forbidden to create waves that could damage building foundations.

-Finally, certain areas of the lagoon are strictly off-limits to shipping, not least to protect the flora and fauna.
+Finally, some areas of the lagoon are strictly off-limits to navigation, not least to protect flora and fauna.

 Site internet : Ports de Venise